eyo-chen/gofacto/readme.md

 When using GORM, use `gormf` package. <br>

 #### WithIsSetZeroValue
-Use `WithIsSetZeroValue` method to set if the zero values are set
+Use `WithIsSetZeroValue` method to set if the zero values are set.
 ```go
 factory := gofacto.New(Order{}).
                    WithIsSetZeroValue(false)